 UGASports.com reporters Anthony Dasher and Radi Nabulsi reported that the dismissal took place after Cox, a former five-star recruit from Stockbridge, Georgia, was arrested in his dorm room by the University of Georgia Police Department alongside fellow linebacker Robert Beal.
 After being placed in cuffs, Cox and Beal were taken into custody by the Athens-Clarks County Police Department for possession of marijuana, a misdemeanor charge.

 Was Cox going to be suspended?
 Did the arrest force the dismissal?
 Did something else happen?
-There are so many questions and not very many answers coming from the Bulldogs football program at the moment the news broke.
+There were many questions and little answers coming from the Bulldogs football program when the news broke.

-And yet, despite nothing being official, 247Sports reported that the sophomore outside linebacker had entered the NCAA Transfer Portal, before any decision was made by Georgia.
-That’s fishy.
+And yet, despite nothing being official, 247Sports reported that the sophomore outside linebacker had entered the NCAA Transfer Portal before any decision was made by Georgia.

-Cox played in 13 of 14 games in the 2018 season for the Bulldogs, starting against the Texas Longhorns in the Allstate Sugar Bowl.
+Cox played in 13 of 14 games in the 2018 season for the Bulldogs.
 He recorded 20 tackles, including two tackles for loss and one sack, as a true freshman.
-The five star recruit was ready to be a big piece of Georgia's championship run, but he simply couldn't stay out of trouble in Athens.
+The five star recruit was ready to be a big piece of Georgia's team for the next three years, but he simply couldn't stay out of trouble in Athens.

 It didn't take long for former Georgia Bulldogs linebacker to find a new home.
-Less than a week after entering the NCAA Transfer Portal, the 6-foot-4 outside linebacker is ready to get back to playing college football.
+Less than a week after entering the NCAA Transfer Portal, the 6-foot-4 outside linebacker found his new home.

-And there's no love lost between the two even ahead of the 2022 season.
+And there's clearly been no love lost between the two.
 When the matchup between Georgia and Florida was announced for October 29, 2022, Cox put out a message on his Instagram saying, "We go kill them dawgs.
 Animal cruelty."
 Then during the game, his fist almost made that a reality.